The best life insurance for seniors in June 2023

 • There are better carriers for active duty military, people who have a history of alcohol abuse, and people who have been through bankruptcy

-Pacific Life’s rates stay competitive in nearly every age group, including people in their 60s who might have trouble finding affordable coverage.
+Pacific Life’s rates are more affordable compared to some of its competitors, even for people in their 60s.
 Pacific Life also offers life insurance to people with several types of health concerns, such as diabetes.

 Best life insurance for people over 70: Pacific Life